aparame/Autonomous_RailBot/README.md

 ## Prerequisite

-1. Default Python version: Since ROS melodic is used, the default python version should be python2, which means `/usr/bin/python` should point to `/usr/bin/python2` (or self installed python2).
+1. **Default Python version**: Since ROS melodic is used, the default python version should be python2, which means `/usr/bin/python` should point to `/usr/bin/python2` (or self installed python2).
 If not, please use `sudo update-alternatives --install /usr/bin/python python /usr/bin/python2 1` and `sudo update-alternatives --config python` to configure it.